 The Internet of Things is bringing advances in the technical and financial management of connected grid assets.

 A utility’s assets are its wherewithal, essential to every aspect of its operation.
-They are diverse in nature, often complex in operation, usually spread over large geographical areas and generally costly to install or replace – especially in the event of failure.
+They are diverse in nature, often complex and usually spread over large geographical areas and generally costly to install or replace – especially in the event of failure.

 In the past asset management relied on little more than suggested age-related maintenance schedules and visual inspection.
 But this has been steadily changing over the years.
 Condition-based maintenance, in which maintenance is based on need, has been growing in importance alongside preventive maintenance over the past decade or so.
 Latterly predictive maintenance has also improved scheduling.